Cowan v Foreman – EWCA Civ 1336 – Time limits In Claims Under The Inheritance Act 1975

 An application for an order under this Act shall not, except with the permission of the court, be made after the end of the period of six months from the date on which [a grant of probate] with respect to the estate of the deceased is first taken out.

 The limitation date, by which a claim should have been brought in this case, was therefore 16 June 2017.
 It was accepted that Mrs Cowan had received advice from her solicitor confirming the limitation date on 28 March 2017.
-Despite recognising the relevant limitation date, the solicitors acting for Mrs Cowan only wrote to their counterparts on 7 December 2017 seeking a standstill agreement; an agreement where the trustees would not oppose Mrs Cowan issuing her claim outside of the limitation period.
+After deciding to reinstruct her solicitor on 9 November 2017, a meeting took place in early December and, on 7 December 2017 her solicitors wrote to their counterparts seeking a standstill agreement; an agreement where the trustees would not oppose Mrs Cowan issuing her claim outside of the limitation period

 After failing to achieve a negotiated settlement, Mrs Cowan issued proceedings on 12 November 2018, some 17 months after the statutory limitation date had passed.
 In doing so, she also sought the court’s permission to bring the claim out of time.